arcadebridge/arcadeidleengine-website/docfx_project/articles/basic-concepts.md

 ## Booting
-Booting is a collection of tools for initializing the game.
-It waits for the loading save data and possibly other types of initialization too (like SDK initializations, or fetching remote config data).
+Booting scene has a collection of GameObjects for initializing the game.
+It waits for the loading save data (and possibly by your custom scripts other types of initialization too like SDK initializations, or fetching remote config data).
 Then `GameBooter` uses `IntVariable` to get the latest current level we are in and use that for loading a new level.
+When you hit play in the Editor (and in the runtime as well) the Booting scene will be loaded first, and then the Booting scene will load the scene by using an index that is coming from the current level variable.

 ## Pickable